 The primary job of the rigging team is to safely hang chain motors that lift the trusses, speakers, and other heavy objects.

-The people who crawl across the grid and drop the points are called Up-riggers.
+The people who crawl across the grid and hang the points are called Up-riggers.
 The up-rigger secures the rigging equipment in place.
 Usually he hauls it up on a rope.
 If one up-rigger is on the grid, he must have at least one other up-rigger with him.
 Most commonly, the ratio is two up-riggers and one down-rigger.
 The Down-rigger is on the floor, assembling the gear, attaching it to the up-rigger's rope, and feeding out the motor chain.
 Sometimes, a pulley is used to allow the down-rigger to assist in pulling a heavy point up to the grid.
 The down-rigger is charged with the safety of all of those nearby when an up-rigger is working overhead.

 Standard chain hoists, called Motors, range from 8ft to 300ft, but most commonly we will see 60 to 100ft motor chains in our venues.